 If your MATLAB code calls functions on the MATLAB path,

-unless the code generation software determines that these functions
+unless the code generator determines that these functions should be

-should be extrinsic or you declare them to be extrinsic, it attempts
+extrinsic or you declare them to be extrinsic, it attempts to compile

 %#codegen directive to each external function

 that you want